docsforadobe/javascript-tools-guide/4 - User-Interface Tools/types-of-controls.rst

 other ListItem objects, including other items of type node.
 FlashPlayer

 Runs a Flash movie within a ScriptUI window.
-Its control’s methods allow you to load a movie from an SWF file and control the playback.
+Its control's methods allow you to load a movie from an SWF file and control the playback.
 See :ref:`flashplayer-control-functions`.
 You can also use the control object to communicate with the Flash application, calling ActionScript methods, and making JavaScript methods defined in your Adobe